The Internet knows no bounds.

-The most obvious root to internationalization is through language.
-First and foremost your website should be in your native language.
+The most apparent root of internationalization is language.
+First and foremost, your website should be in your native language.
 Get it right in this language first.

-An international English will have no idioms, colloquialisms and no jokes.
-The cultural difference between Singaporean English and UK English means there is no room for quirks, they will mean nothing to an English speaker the other side of the world.
+An international English will have no idioms, colloquialisms, or no jokes.
+The cultural difference between Singaporean English and UK English means there is no room for quirks; they will mean nothing to an English speaker on the other side of the world.

 The next level is to localize.
 Get your best text translated into languages for local sites.
-And don’t ask your friend’s mum, a professional translator will write in good marketing style, using text that works for your intended market.
+And don’t ask your friend’s mum.
+A professional translator will write in a good marketing style, creating content that works for your intended market.

 Get the right tech in place so that your site can detect who is looking from where.
-It will then direct them to the right site in their language.
-If this localizing hasn’t happened in their region, direct them to the Universal English site.
+It will then direct them to the right website in their language.
+If this localizing hasn’t happened in their region, lead them to the Universal English site.

 Remember to give people options.
 Because someone is in Germany looking at your website does not mean that they speak German.
-They could be simply passing through… or they could live there but their handle on German is not up to scratch.
-Changing the language automatically, as well as currency while we’re on the subject, is fine but incredibly frustrating if you can’t easily change it back again.
+They could be simply passing through…, or they could live there, but their handle on German is not up to scratch.
+It’s possible to change the language automatically, as well as currency, while we’re on the subject, but it also is incredibly frustrating if you can’t easily change it back again.

 It doesn’t take much to tweak your content to fit a geographical area.
-If you’re in Spain, a customer service centre in Dallas, Texas is not as useful as your local office in Madrid.
-An outlet in Delhi is not going to be much use if you’re in London.
-A certain level of assumption on your part is useful to your end user.
+If you’re in Spain, a customer service center in Dallas, Texas, is not as helpful as your local office in Madrid.
+An outlet in Delhi will not be of much use if you’re in London.
+A certain level of assumption is helpful to your end-user.

 Think about the images you are using.
 What would your web visitors be more drawn to?

-A picture says a thousand words and by getting it right, you could be bagging yourself a few new fans and customers.
+A picture says a thousand words, and by getting it right, you could be bagging a few new fans and customers.

 Know your market; understand what they want and whether it is possible to give it to them.
 All the promotion in the world won’t matter if delivery costs are prohibitive.
 If the market is already saturated, you may want to look at diversifying.
 Do all your homework to avoid looking silly.